-Stuck for a Biography to read this month?
+Stuck for a book to read this month?

-Marlborough Library's Book Club meets on the last Thursday of the month at 6:30 pm.
+Book Club meets at Marlborough Library (Blenheim) on the last Thursday of the month at 6:30 pm.

 Each month we have a theme that members can choose to read from (or not!).

-Our next book club meeting will be held 6.30 pm, Thursday 2 May, at Marlborough District Library (Blenheim).
+Our next book club meeting will be held on Thursday 27 June, 6:30 pm, at Marlborough District Library (Blenheim).